TalonBraveInfo/OpenHoW/README.md

 Once that's done, you're now set to generate the project files via the CMakeLists found under the root OpenHoW directory and compile the rest of the project.

+#### Windows

+On Windows, the project has been successfully compiled against MinGW 64-bit.
+One additional step you may need to perform is to download a copy of the [SDL2 development libraries](https://www.libsdl.org/release/SDL2-devel-2.0.9-mingw.tar.gz) for MinGW 64-bit.

+After you've downloaded these files, place the 'include' and 'lib' directories under 'SDL2-2.0.9/x86_64-w64-mingw32' in a new 'SDL2' directory under 'src/3rdparty'.

+This will be changing at a later point to make things a little easier.

 ----